mikayelgr/hlkld2420/core/README.md

 # LD2420 Core Library

 The core library provides platform-agnostic functionality for the HLK-LD2420 radar module.
-This is a standalone CMake project that can be built independently.
+This is a standalone CMake project that can be built independently and integrated into any platform.

+## Overview

+The core library handles:

+- **Protocol Parsing**: Complete LD2420 protocol implementation
+- **Frame Validation**: Header/footer verification and checksum handling
+- **Endianness**: Little-endian byte order handling on any architecture
+- **Memory Safety**: Fixed-size buffers with no dynamic allocation
+- **Error Handling**: Comprehensive status codes for all operations

 ## Building the Core Library